Denis Johnston: Early life

 Johnston was the only child of William John Johnston from Magherafelt, a barrister (later an Irish Supreme Court judge), and his wife, Kathleen (née King), a teacher and singer from Belfast.
 They were Presbyterians and liberal home rulers.
-Johnston was to see the family home in Dublin occupied by rebels during the 1916 Easter rising.
+Johnston was to see the family home in Dublin occupied by rebels during the 1916 Easter Rising.

 Johnston was educated at St Andrew's College, Dublin (1908–15, 1917–19), and Merchiston Castle School, Edinburgh (1915–16).
 In 1918, he attempted to join Sinn Féin, offering to supply the party with weapons taken from his Officer Training Corps.
 In 1922, while reading history and law at Christ's College, Cambridge (1919–23) he tried to enlist in the civil-war Free State army.
+His time at Cambridge was a success: in addition to graduating with MA (Cantab.) and LLM degrees, he was also elected President of the Cambridge Union in 1921.
 He went on to study at the Harvard Law School (1923–4) and entered King's Inns (Dublin) and the Inner Temple (London).

-In London, developing his interest in the theatre, Johnston abandoned plans for legal and political career.
+In London, developing his interest in the theatre, Johnston abandoned plans for a legal and political career.